 The most important thing you need for your home office is the technology to stay connected.
 Your job may provide you with a laptop, but you need to consider what else you might want.
 For a proper setup, I highly recommend a standalone monitor and keyboard to help you with proper ergonomic positioning.
 It’s much too easy to slouch at your desk and end up with a sore back or injured wrists when only working from a laptop.

-You will also want to be sure you have a stable internet connection, and I recommend also having a backup, such as the ability to use your cell phone as a hot spot to connect.
+You will also want to be sure you have a stable internet connection from the best satellite internet provider.
+I also recommend also having a backup, such as the ability to use your cell phone as a hotspot to connect.
 If you need to be on your work network and your internet goes down, without a backup, you may be unable to work.
-This can use up quite a bit of data on your cell phone, so this is where unlimited data really works in your favor when you setup a home office.
+This can use up quite a bit of data on your cell phone, so this is where unlimited data really works in your favor when you set up a home office.
 It will likely be slower than your normal internet, but you won’t be completely disconnected.
+If your wifi seems to be having issues, you can conduct an internet speed test to see whether it operates on a high-speed connection, as if it doesn’t you may also want to invest in a wifi extender or a new internet plan.

 Will you need a printer?
 While I have printer access at the office, sometimes I need to print things from my home office, and I don’t have a work-provided printer, so I do need to own my own printer.
 It doesn’t get used terribly often, but is certainly nice to have when I need it.